ganna-loyik/zio-food-recipes/README.md

 - `k8s/api` - contains deployment and service for api.
 You should have local image named `zio-food-recipes`
 - `k8s/db` - contains deployment, service and volume for postgres database
 - install `minikube` to quickly setup a local `Kubernetes` cluster
-- to deploy with `minikube` you need to make a few changes: in services replace type to `type: NodePort` and set `nodePort: 31000`; in database deployment use image `postgres:latest`; remove `images` key from kustomization file
+- to deploy with `minikube` you need to make a few changes
+  - in services replace type to `type: NodePort` and set `nodePort: 31000`
+  - in database deployment use image `postgres:latest`
+  - remove `images` key from kustomization file
 - run commands in terminal:
 ```
 minikube start